catalinred/catalinred.github.com/about.md

 ---

 ## Who am I?
-Hello, my name is Catalin Rosu and I'm a web designer/developer.
+Hello, my name is Catalin Rosu and I'm a web designer, developer and gamer.
 I'm that guy who loves to sit in front of his computer almost all the time.
-This is my personal website where I like to do stuff as writing tutorials and share front-end web development info.
+This is my personal website where I like to do stuff as writing tutorials and share front-end stuff.

 I live in Craiova, Romania and currently work at <a href="http://www.caphyon.com/">Caphyon</a>.
-I have a computer science degree but most of my knowledge comes from reading, blogging, and learning from those I’ve worked with along the time.
+I have a computer science degree but most of my knowledge comes from reading, blogging, and learning from those I've worked with along the time.

 When I'm not doing all of these, I play video games on my <del datetime="2011-11-28T19:02:45+00:00">PS3</del> Xbox 360 and hanging out with my friends.

 ## Why Red?
-Because Rosu (RO) = Red (EN).
-That's why most of my friends call me Red.
-Also, this explains my twitter handle too: <a href="https://twitter.com/catalinred">@catalinred</a>
+Because my name Rosu (RO) means Red (EN).
+That's why all my friends call me Red and it explains my twitter handle as well: <a href="https://twitter.com/catalinred">@catalinred</a>

 ## Contact me
 Do you have any questions?
 Feel free to <a href="/contact">say "Hi"</a>!